Daniel-Hardie/summer-of-tech/snotbot/Amazon Simple Queue Service.md

 ![SQS Create Queue type](images/SQS_10.png)

-You will then be redirected to back to your lambda and you will notice tow things:
+You will then be redirected to back to your lambda and might notice two things:

 1. SQS now appears as a trigger in the Function overview
 2. In the Configuration section down below, you will see that it is "Creating" this trigger.
 Give this a minute or so to complete, it is pretty quick.